Wendyf02/Porfolio2/README.md

-Title-Updated Portfolio

-Technoly use :
+Title- Portfolio-2

+Description
+A portfolio that provides information about me and showcases my work.

+Installation
 HTML
 CSS
 Bootstrap
 Foundation

-Home & About
+Usage
-Use Foundation -Navbar for header in all pages.
+Navbar for header in all pages-Navbar is Responsibe.
-Navbar is Responsibe.

 A scroll Portfolio
 -Home
 -About Me
 -Resume- scroll though porfolio
 -Portfolio
 -Contact

-Purpose
-A portfolio that provides information about me and showcases my work.

 Images are in ./assets/images
 css is in ./assets/css

+Contact:
+GitHub:

 Screenshot
  ![GitHub](/assets/images/portfolio1.png)